d-chambers/Detex/README.md

 ## 5 Associate detections

-The detex module "results" is used to associate all of the detections (DS that exceeded the determined threshold) on various stations together into coherent events.
+The detex module "results" is used to associate detections (DS that exceeded the determined threshold) on various stations together into coherent events.
 The association requirement is an overlap in predicted origin times.
 If a verification data set (IE event ground-truth) is available it can be used to assess detector performance.

 Note: If possible, it is very important to use at least 2 stations separated in space in order to reduce false detections.